remodlai/Flowise/docs/documentation/handoff/README.md

 3. **Unified Secret Management**: Standardizing secret management across environments.

+4. **Application Context Filtering**: Ensuring resources are properly scoped to their respective applications.

 ## Getting Started

 If you're new to the project, we recommend: